Harshit-Dhanwalkar/CodeTint/README.md

   - [ ] bash
   - [ ] lua
 - [x] Add line numbers: Implement an option to display line numbers alongside the highlighted code.
-- [x] Optimize code by separating themes: Move theme definitions from main.c into separate files or a more modular structure for easier management and extensibility.
+- [x] Optimize code by separating themes: Move theme definitions from `main.c` into separate files or a more modular structure for easier management and extensibility.
-- [ ] Allow piping output into a code block image: Add the ability to pipe the output of `CodeTint` into a tool that generates an image of the highlighted code block.
-This would be useful for embedding code snippets in environments that don't support HTML or ANSI codes.
+- [x] Allow piping output into a code block image: Integrate image generation directly into the tool via `libcodeimage.so`.
 - [ ] Support for incremental parsing (Live Update): Extend this tool to watch files for changes and update highlighting live.
-This would involve using ts_parser_parse and re-parsing only changed parts for efficiency.
+This would involve using `ts_parser_parse` and re-parsing only changed parts for efficiency.
-- [ ] Support for piping input: Allow CodeTint to read code directly from standard input (stdin), enabling use in pipelines (e.g., cat file.py | ./codetint).
+- [ ] Support for piping input: Allow `CodeTint` to read code directly from standard input (`stdin`), enabling use in pipelines (e.g., `cat file.py | ./codetint`).
 - [ ] External theme configuration: Implement a mechanism to load themes from external configuration files (e.g., JSON, YAML) without recompilation.
-- [ ] Configuration file support: Add a configuration file (e.g., .codetintrc) for default settings, such as preferred theme or default language.
+- [ ] Configuration file support: Add a configuration file (e.g., `.codetintrc`) for default settings, such as preferred theme or default language.
 - [ ] More robust error handling: Improve error messages and handling for file operations, parsing, and invalid arguments.
 - [ ] Support for different line ending styles: Ensure correct rendering across various operating systems (Windows, Linux, macOS).
 - [ ] Packaging and Distribution: Explore options for easier installation via package managers.

+---

 ## FIXES

-- [x] Output html is not showing color when applied colorsheme using dropdown menu.
+- [x] Output HTML is not showing color when applied colorscheme using dropdown menu.
 - [x] Dark background
-- [ ] Fix copy to clipboard button in html
+- [ ] Fix copy to clipboard button in HTML

+---